Pre-standardized Medigap plans

 Before 1980, Medigap plans (also called Medicare Supplement Insurance) were regulated solely by individual states, according to a report by the Office of Inspector General for the U.S. Department of Health and Human Services (HHS).
 The report states that lack of federal oversight in the Medigap industry allowed marketing fraud and consumer abuse.

 Between 1980 and 1990, the federal government, state governments, and the National Association of Insurance Commissioners (NAIC) worked together to help implement the Omnibus Budget Reconciliation Act (OBRA) of 1990.
-This Medigap reform legislation standardized Medicare Supplement Insurance plans, prohibited the sale of any pre-standardized Medigap plan, and helped establish consumer protections.
+This Medigap reform legislation standardized Medicare Supplement Insurance plans going forward, prohibited the sale of any pre-standardized Medigap plan, and helped establish consumer protections.

 According to the HHS report, the Act was passed for the following reasons: